Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **These properties are used by ARpoise in two steps:**

-1. Where is the user standing?
+1. **Geofencing:** Where is the user standing?
 Is there anything near them to show to the user at all?

-2. IF (and only if) there is something to see nearby, then the ARpoise system goes into the details needed for each case: where is it exactly, does it use absolute or relative position, etc.?
+2. **Drawing the POI:** IF (and only IF) there is something to see nearby, then the ARpoise system goes into the details needed for each case: where is it exactly, does it use absolute or relative position, etc., and then draws it using rules of perspective so it looks like a real object with the same properties would look at that distance and orientation.

-In the **ARpoiseDirectory,** the **admin** has set for each of your layers:
+In the **ARpoiseDirectory,** the **admin** has set **geofencing** for each of your layers:

 - The "Lat/Lon" GPS position that is the **center** for that layer.
 This is why we asked for the street address of your "home base."
 Later, the admin will move it to its proper "home" in Japantown.